Imanmf/PushTransition/README.md

 ```

 ###UIView
-You can use `PushTransition` in your views and you can do push or pop directly from a view.
+You can use `PushTransition` in your views, and you can do push or pop directly from a view.
 It's not important that you added your view programmatically or using UI.
 You just need inherit from `PushTransition`.
 So, don't worry about where are you and what are you doing.
-When your work finished in UIView codes, You can push or pop even in views and you don't need view controller. `PushTransition` will find parent and do push or pop.
+When your work finished in UIView codes, You can push or pop even in views, and you don't need the view controller. `PushTransition` will find parent and do push or pop.

 ```swift
 class YourView: UIView, PushTransition {